 Since the system’s serial port can only be accessed by the superuser account, known as root on UNIX™ systems, or those who belong to a special privilege group, called the dial-out group, normal users cannot configure Minicom.
 For security reasons, most users are not added to the dial-out group, so the system administrator typically configures the software for everyone through the root account.
 Once the serial port has been configured, the modem must also be configured to tell the software what speed it is capable of, and so on.
 Additional settings for the operation of the software can also be configured, such as specific locations to save files, location scripts to run, as well as other protocol settings.

-See also What is an integer array?
+See also What is an Uplink port?

 Minicom is capable of using File Transfer Protocols (FTP) to upload and download data.
 During setup, options to set the protocol name, the program to run, and any additional FTP parameters are available from the main menu.
 Once these protocols, as well as the other main configuration options, are configured, some of Minicom’s operations can be automated using its programming language.